-WARNING: To avoid reagent spills, ensure that lids are tight and the bottles are firmly plugged into their connectors at the back of the reagent cabinet.
+WARNING: To avoid reagent spills, ensure that lids are tight and the bottles are firmly plugged into their connectors at the back of the reagent cabinet. • CAUTION Do not cloop reasont bottles in an automatic disburgher, as they may be

-CAUTION: Do not clean reagent bottles in an automatic dishwasher, as they may be damaged.
+AUTION: Do not clean reagent bottles in an automatic dishwasher, as they may be damaged.